christroutner/bitbox-js/README.md

 me ([Chris Troutner](https://memo.cash/profile/1NpYaazpQ26KrMTeFf66zVKy6x9KzcLgTA)) as a hobby.
 There will most likely be a big lag when it comes to porting new features in BITBOX to this repository.

+Whereas BITBOX SDK has a big focus on integrating the latest features in the the ecosystem, this BITBOX JS fork will remain relatively stable, integrating new features at a much slower pace.

 ## Original Documentation: